18F/eng-hiring/_guide/_pages/phone-screens.md

 #### Agility and agile methods

 We are an agile organization.
-We start our projects by exploring the problem space and performing research to see if we’re solving the right problem.
-As projects advance, we repeatedly check-in with experts — the end-users — to see if our understanding of the problem and our current proposed solution are correct, and be able to adjust or pivot if we need to change course.
+We start new projects by exploring the problem space and performing research to see if we’re solving the right problem.
+As projects advance, we repeatedly check-in with end users and experts to see if our understanding of the problem and our current proposed solution are correct, and be able to adjust or pivot if we need to change course.

 - "Can you tell me about a time when a project changed and you had to reset expectations for your work?"
 - "Can you tell me about your experience with agile methods and practices and how they affected your work?"